Teaching Assistant Positions

 - Instructors review this material and rate the applicants who have identified the instructor's class in their (the applicant's) course preference rankings.

 - The instructors see the students' ranked preference for the course.

 - To help instructors evaluate your application, we suggest that when inputting your course rankings, please explicitly describe your motivations and experience with the topic.

-- The final GSI assignments are made by Graduate Student Services Advisor, Monica Albe and IB TA Affairs Advisor, Professor Jim McGuire based on:
+- The final TA assignments are made by Graduate Student Services Advisor, Monica Albe and IB TA Affairs Advisor, Professor Jim McGuire based on: